epfahl/charmer/README.md

-`Charmer` is a minimal, somewhat configurable library for creating and interacting with a pool of Python processes in Elixir.
+`Charmer` is a minimal, somewhat configurable Elixir library for creating and interacting with a pool of Python.
 While this package was used in a production environment for well over a year, it has not been exercised beyond its initial specific use case.